 Marijuana use has been associated with adverse effects.
 Here are some of the medically relevant adverse effects:

-Many concierge physicians and DPC providers are certified to prescribe marijuana for medical reasons.
+Some concierge physicians and DPC providers are registered or authorized in their respective states to recommend or certify marijuana for medical reasons.
 This could potentially be an extremely valuable service for patients with qualifying conditions.

-Considering that the marijuana topic is associated with social taboo, the presence of concierge physicians that offer marijuana prescriptions professionally and confidentially will help patients and make the treatment options more accessible.
+Considering that the marijuana topic is associated with social taboo, the presence of concierge physicians that offer marijuana recommendations or certifications professionally and confidentially will help patients and make the treatment options more accessible.

-If you're looking for a doctor that offers comprehensive and personalized cannabis concierge care, find a Concierge Cannabis Doctor on FindMyDirectDoctor.com that are qualified to prescribe cannabis.
+If you're looking for a doctor that offers comprehensive and personalized cannabis concierge care, find a physician who provides medical cannabis consultations within a concierge model on FindMyDirectDoctor.com that are qualified to recommend or certify cannabis in accordance with state law.

 The most common use of medical marijuana is to treat chronic pain, but it is also effective at treating other ailments and conditions.